Welcome to the

 a Thriving Hub in the Lake Constance

-St.Gallen in German-speaking Eastern Switzerland is the capital of the canton of St.Gallen.
-The borders to Germany, Liechtenstein and Austria are all less than an hour’s drive from the city.
+The city of St.Gallen is located in the German-speaking region of Switzerland.
+The borders to Germany, Liechtenstein and Austria are less than an hour away by car.

 Distances from the Campus